rust-lang/book/src/ch17-06-futures-tasks-threads.md

 model than concurrency with `async`.
 Threads are somewhat “fire and forget,” they have no native equivalent to a future, so they simply run to completion, without interruption except by the operating system itself.
-That is, they have no *intra-task concurrency* like futures can.
+That is, they have no *intra-task concurrency* as futures can.
 Threads in Rust also have no mechanisms for cancellation—a subject we haven’t covered in depth in this chapter, but which is implicit in the fact that whenever we ended a future, its state got cleaned up correctly.

 These limitations make threads harder to compose than futures.
-It’s much more difficult, for example, to build something like the `timeout` we built in [“Building Our Own Async Abstractions”][combining-futures], or the `throttle` method we used with streams in [“Composing Streams”][streams].
+It’s much more difficult, for example, to build something similar to the `timeout` we built in [“Building Our Own Async Abstractions”][combining-futures], or the `throttle` method we used with streams in [“Composing Streams”][streams].
 The fact that futures are richer data structures means they *can* be composed together more